neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/bert_sparse_transfer_learning.md

 ## Transfer Learning the Model

 With the dense teacher now trained to convergence, you will begin the sparse transfer learning with distillation with a recipe.
-The dense teacher will distill knowledge into the sparse architecture, therefore increasing its performance while ideally converging to the dense solution's accuracy.
+The teacher will distill knowledge into the sparse architecture, therefore increasing its performance while ideally converging to the dense solution's accuracy.
 The recipe encodes the hyperparameters necessary for transfer learning the sparse architecture.
 Specifically, it ensures that the sparsity is preserved through the training process.
 The available recipes for the sparse BERT model you are using are visible on the [SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fmasked_language_modeling%2Fbert-base%2Fpytorch%2Fhuggingface%2Fbookcorpus_wikitext%2F12layer_pruned80-none) along with recipes for the other models.